cryptix-jpg/crispy-carnival/README.md

 # crispy-carnival
-This is my python programs I did in college
+These are my python programs I did in college